At a Glance

 ✨Showcase Your Coaching Experience

 Make sure to highlight your background in sports coaching during the interview.
-Discuss specific examples of how you've used your coaching skills to engage and motivate young people, especially those with special educational needs.
+Discuss specific examples of how you've engaged children through physical activity and how those skills can translate into supporting students with special educational needs.